 Many postsecondary vocational schools provide training in the use of computers and specific software packages to adult students.
 Vocational school instructors may prepare students for careers in computer technology or may provide necessary computer training for non-technical careers such as office administration.
 As of May 2020, the median annual salary for postsecondary vocational school instructors was $55,620, according to the BLS.
 The BLS predicted employment growth of 9% for all postsecondary instructors between 2019 and 2029.

 A self-enrichment teacher provides instruction to adults and children or teenagers who wish to learn new skills but don't want to enroll in a formal academic program.
 These teachers may offer computer instruction through adult education programs, after-school programs or through computer stores.
 They may also provide private lessons in their client's homes.

 Since these self-enrichment teachers aren't licensed, they are not subject to mandatory educational requirements.
 However, they often need to document their educational and career credentials before they can get a job or attract clients.
-The BLS expected employment of self-enrichment teachers, in general, to increase 15% between 2014 and 2024.
-Also according to the BLS, the median annual income for these teachers was $36,680 as of May 2015.
+The BLS expected employment of self-enrichment teachers, in general, to increase by 10% between 2019 and 2029.
+Also according to the BLS, the median annual income for these teachers was $39,960 as of May 2020.

 There are several career options if you wish to teach computer courses, including high school teacher, postsecondary vocational instructor and self-enrichment teacher.
 High school and vocational teachers are usually required to hold a state teaching license.
 All these teachers can demonstrate their knowledge by earning professional certification.